wenjyue84/sihat-tcm/sihat-tcm/USER_MANUAL.md

 **How to record**:
 1. Click "Start Recording"
 2. Allow microphone permissions when prompted
-3. Speak naturally for about 10-15 seconds:
-   - You can describe your symptoms
-   - Or simply talk about your day
+3. Say "Ahhh" for 5-10 seconds, then describe how you feel:
+   - Mention any breathing difficulties
+   - Describe any cough patterns
-   - The AI analyzes voice quality, not content
+   - The AI analyzes voice quality, tone, and breathing
 4. Click "Stop Recording" when done
 5. Review the recording
-6. Click "Retake" or "Continue"
+6. Click "Record Again" or "Continue"

 **What the AI analyzes**:
 - Voice strength (weak, strong, hoarse)
 - Tone quality
 - Breathing patterns
 - Any audible respiratory issues
+- Speech patterns

 **Tips**:
 - Speak in a quiet environment